markqvist/Reticulum/Roadmap.md

 ## Currently Active Work Areas
 For each release cycle of Reticulum, improvements and additions from the five [Primary Efforts](#primary-efforts) are selected as active work areas, and can be expected to be included in the upcoming releases within that cycle.
 While not entirely set in stone for each release cycle, they serve as a pointer of what to expect in the near future.

-- The current `0.5.x` release cyclo aims at completing
+- The current `0.5.x` release cycle aims at completing
   - [ ] Overhauling and updating the documentation
   - [ ] Performance and memory optimisations of the Python reference implementation
   - [ ] Fixing potential bugs